nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2023.md

 ★★☆☆☆

-A relative of mine was recently diagnosed with ADHD this short introductory book allowed me to learn more about it.
+A relative of mine was recently diagnosed with ADHD and this short introductory book allowed me to learn more about it.
 I didn't find it particularly enlightening (much of what it contains can be found online), nor is the author particularly titled to talk about it (she is a professional coach), but perhaps because of this the content remains simple, and serve its purpose.

 ### High, by Erica Fatland